thics/notes/systems/notes/limit.md

 - returns the beginning of the original string sets the source string to the string starting at 1 index past the location of the new NULL

+- Since the source variable's value is changed, it must be a pointer to a string.

+ - `char line[100] = "wow-this-is-cool";`
+ - `